 ART YARD Advanced Studio participating artists (teens – young adults) work with Director Meridith McNeal and Teaching Artists/College Professors Claudia Alvarez, Rachael Wren and Ed Rath to create artwork in this college level studio art course.

 Students develop their own voice as artists along with skills in drawing and painting, with possible forays into other contemporary art practices.
 Integral to classes is a critiquing process that is key to developing self-expression, confidence, and public speaking skills; participants actively engage in review, informed exchange, and thoughtful comments about the work of the day.

 ART YARD Summer Session is an intensive three-week artmaking program for invited kids and teens.
 Students work individually and collaboratively in full-day sessions allowing for sequential learning, deep skill development, large-scale projects and field trips.

-Summer Session 2019 will be based out of Kentler International Drawing Space on 353 Van Brunt Street in Red Hook Brooklyn.
+Summer Session is based out of Kentler International Drawing Space on 353 Van Brunt Street in Red Hook Brooklyn.
 Classes will focus on drawing techniques and methods, drawing from life in the gallery and at other locations in the neighborhood including the piers, shipping docks, historic architecture and parks.